You can get help with using Archie for all the features mentioned here. This help is only available after you have logged into Archie.

 7.1.2 Level of access and permissions in Archie

-Archie can only be accessed by people with a user account.
+Archie can only be accessed by people with a Cochrane Account.
 This is usually obtained by contacting the ME of a Group.

-All Archie account holders can view all public resources and edit their own records.
+All Cochrane Account holders can view all public resources and edit their own records.

 Additional permissions, such as checking out reviews, viewing reviews, or editing particular resources, are based on the user's roles.
 Groups have ‘Super users’ who have full access to all resources belonging to an Entity.
 Entity Roles can be configured by the Super user to give permissions for some or all of the resources belonging to an entity.